Thank you for reading our post, please rate this article at the end.

 Softshell RTTs

-Softshell rooftop tents are a great starting point for first-timers or campers not ready to make a substantial upfront investment while wetting their toes in rooftop shelters.
+Softshell rooftop tents are a great starting point for first-timers or campers not ready to make a substantial upfront investment while dipping their toes into rooftop shelters.
 These typically have a foldable frame with a hard floor, a mattress, and interconnecting PVC or nylon walls.
 They are lighter than hard shells and must be manually deployed and folded.

 Some newer models do incorporate gas struts, though.
 Despite their compact size when folded, softshells are capacious compared to their hardshell kin.
-There’s tons of living space inside, making them a favorite with groups and small families.
+There are tons of living space inside, making them a favorite with groups and small families.
 These are available in two styles.

 Bi-Fold: If you have ever been intrigued by the picture of a full-sized tent that extends beyond the sides of a tiny vehicle’s roof, then it is the bi-fold rooftop tent.